microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/device-list-memberof.md

 ---
 title: "List device memberOf"
-description: "Get groups that this device is a direct member of.
+description: "Get groups or administrative units that this device is a direct member of.
 This operation is not transitive."
 author: "spunukol"
 ms.localizationpriority: medium
 ms.prod: "directory-management"